How to Decrease Your PayPal Fees

 PayPal fees are so irritating to me.
 I hate it when I send out my invoices for freelance work I’ve completed only to have a chunk of my income taken away by PayPal.
 I understand they are a business and they have to make money too, but I still hate paying their fees.

-For the longest time, I wondering if there were any legitimate ways to help decrease PayPal fees so I could keep more of my freelance income.
+For the longest time, I wondered if there were any legitimate ways to help decrease PayPal fees so I could keep more of my freelance income.
 After a year of working my business online, I’ve come up with a few strategies to decrease my PayPal fees and now I’m sharing them with you so you can keep more of your money too.

 Opt to be Paid Less Often